What is Passive Real Estate Investing?

 Passive income is the key to growing generational wealth.
 The average millionaire has about seven streams of income.
 Real estate is a relatively safe form of investing and is generally an asset that appreciates over time.

-That being said, there are other forms of passive income that many real estate and non-real estate investors use.
+That being said, there are other forms of passive investing that many real estate and non-real estate investors use.
 The best option for you will depend on your individual circumstances, skills, and resources.
 Some popular options include:

 - Investing in dividend-paying stocks or mutual funds, which can provide a steady stream of income on a regular basis.